NVK2016/bamazon/README.md

     * format-currency - to display amount in dollars and format price  [npm install --save format-currency]

 ## How does the App Work
-Currently the app can be run in 2 modes
+Currently the app can be run in 2 modes typing the following command(s) in bash terminal:

+    node bamazonCustomer.js
+    OR
+    node bamazonManager.js
+    OR
+    node bamazonSupervisor.js

 1. <u><b>Customer View </b></u>
     <hr />
     Here the customer can see all the available products along with their details displayed in a tabular form.
 Once the customer views all the products the store has to offer.
 He/She can make a purchse by entering a valid Item ID  and amount of quantity required for the same.